 7) A Startup India Hub for collaboration

 The Startup India Hub will serve as a single point of contact for startup ecosystem players, and will function in a hub and spoke model with central and state governments, Indian and foreign VCs, angel networks, banks, incubators, legal partners, consultants, universities and R&D institutions.
+The power of digital and traditional media will likely be harnessed at this event, where the presence of both Indian and foreign pr agency for startups could help emerging entrepreneurs highlight and showcase their ideas to the world, gaining the necessary investments in the process.

 8) Relaxed norms of public-procurement